The deviation from Adopted Planning Policy has many driving forces.

 The Property Owners/Developers seek to maximise their financial position by pushing for policy exemptions and exceedances such that they can build more economically.

 The Commercial Planning Entities profit from having development applications proposed by Developers approved.
-They encourage Council decision makers to approve by skirting deviances from policy whilst focussing on aspects where an application meets, or generally meets policy.
+They encourage Council decision makers to approve by skirting deviances from policy whilst focusing on aspects where an application meets, or generally meets policy.
 They use obfuscation and omission as they see fit.

 The Council Planning Officers are the final spoke in the wheel when it comes to normalisation of deviance.